The Bankrate promise

 Do I need comprehensive insurance?

 It depends.
-Each state has a minimum amount of coverage you will need to carry, but comprehensive coverage is not one of them.
-Even though your state does not legally require this coverage, your finance company will want you to have it.
-Since your finance company technically owns your vehicle until it is paid off, it will want to protect its investment from damage.
+Nearly every state has a minimum amount of coverage you must carry, but comprehensive coverage is not one of them.
+Even though your state does not legally require this coverage, your finance or leasing company will usually require it.
+Since your lender technically owns your vehicle until it is paid off, it will want to protect its investment from damage.

 Even if your vehicle is not financed, consider the following questions before dropping comprehensive from your policy: